Last Updated on

 Boarding the Mountain Flight Plane

 The sight of our petite plane had many of us giddy with nerves and excitement.
 We were herded onto the plane more manually than usual since most of us were busy taking selfies and pictures of each other.
-We were going to see the Himalayas including Mt.
-Everest, the tallest mountain peak in the world, in the smallest plane probably any of us had ever flown in, and we’d get to go behind the scenes in the cockpit with the pilots!
+Can you blame us?
+We were about to see the Himalayas and the top of Mt.
+Everest without having to hike Mount Everest, the tallest mountain peak in the world, in the smallest plane probably any of us had ever flown in, and we’d get to go behind the scenes in the cockpit with the pilots!
 Who wouldn’t be beaming with joy snapping away to capture the special moments of this once in a lifetime experience?

 The Plane for the Mt.
 Everest Tour